 Learn more about the latest wildfires, including where the fires are burning and how you can stay safe on your next trip to the Willamette Valley.

 Get additional wildfire-related updates on active wildfires, road closures, and travel alerts as fire crews suppress and clean up wildfires in the West Cascades.

 Updates on COVID-19 in the Willamette Valley

-Learn more about COVID-19 in the Willamette Valley—with information on face coverings, any applicable restrictions, travel alerts, and resources for making the most of your next trip.
+Learn more about COVID-19 in the Willamette Valley—with information on travel alerts and resources for making the most of your next trip.